Matt Horth

-Matthew "Matt" Horth (born May 3, 1989 in Cleveland, Ohio) is an American soccer player who last played for Atlanta Silverbacks.
+Matthew Horth (born May 3, 1989, in Cleveland, Ohio) is an American soccer player who last played for Atlanta Silverbacks.
 He is currently the head coach of the Gordon College Fighting Scots.

 Career

 College and amateur

 Horth grew up in Akron, Ohio, attended Cuyahoga Valley Christian Academy, and played four years of college soccer at Gordon College.
 He scored 15 goals in his first 18 college games in his freshman year, being named 2007 TCCC Rookie of the Year and to the TCCC First Team All-Conference.
 He was a TCCC First Team All-Conference selection as a freshman in 2007, a sophomore in 2008, a junior in 2009, and a senior in 2010.
 Horth was also a NSCAA All-New England selection in 2008, 2009, and 2010.

 During his college years he played in the USL Premier Development League for the Southern California Seahorses, the Cleveland Internationals, and the Cape Cod Crusaders.